 The Company capitalizes certain legal, accounting and other third-party fees that are directly associated with in-process equity financings as other assets until such financings are consummated.
 After consummation of the equity financing, these costs are recorded in stockholders' equity (deficit) as a reduction of additional paid-in capital generated as a result of the offering or as a reduction to the carrying value of preferred stock issued, if such stock is classified outside of stockholders' equity (deficit).
-As of December 31, 2013, the Company recorded \$743 in deferred offering costs in the accompanying consolidated balance sheet in contemplation of a probable 2014 equity financing.
+As of September 30, 2013 (unaudited), the Company recorded deferred offering costs of \$11 in the accompanying consolidated balance sheet in contemplation of the Series E preferred stock financing, which occurred in November 2013.
+As of September 30, 2013 (unaudited), the Company recorded \$168 in deferred offering costs in the accompanying consolidated balance sheet in contemplation of a probable 2014 equity financing.
 Should the equity financing no longer be considered probable of being consummated, the deferred offering costs would be expensed immediately as a charge to operating expenses in the consolidated statement of operations.
-The Company did not record any deferred offering costs as of December 31, 2012.
+The Company did not record any deferred offering costs as of December 31, 2011 or 2012.